 Sydney Leather Pride Association

 Sydney Leather Pride came into being at the start of 1990.
 Its founding members were six individuals whose aims were to educate and demystify the leather / BDSM lifestyle to the general community through education and workshops, while also having lots of fun.
 SLPA currently runs Leather Pride week and the Inquisition Dance Party

 Sydney Pride Festival

-Held every year since 1988, this new years eve festival runs over four days around Lismore in northern New South Wales.
+Held every year since 1988, this elaborate new years eve festival runs over four days around Lismore in northern New South Wales.
 Tropical Fruits is the premier GLBTIQ community group in the Northern Rivers and holds events throughout the year.